karma-runner/karma/docs/dev/03-maintaining.md

   - It’s alright to ask the author of the pull request to fix any of the above.

 ### There are two branches:
-- **master** is what gets automatically released into the “canary” channel (`npm install karma@canary`).
+- **master** is what gets automatically released into the "stable" channel (`npm install karma`).
-- **stable** is what gets automatically released into the “stable” channel (`npm install karma`)
+- **canary** is what gets automatically released into the "canary" channel (`npm install karma@canary`)

-Once the PR is ready to be merged, merge it into the master.
+If the PR is a bug fix or documentation change that is relevant to the current stable release (branch "master"), merge the PR into master.
 You can use the “green button” on GitHub.

-If it’s a bug fix or just a documentation change that is relevant to the current stable branch, please cherry pick the change to the stable branch too.

-**No new features or breaking changes can go into the stable branch.**
+**No new features or breaking changes can go into the master branch.**

+Features or breaking changes should be merged into "canary" branch.
+So do bug fixes or documentation fixes that are only related to the canary release.

 An easy way to merge a pull request is to use the [fetch_pr] and [merge_pr] scripts.